I Belong to the Zoo: I Belong to the Zoo, the band, 2018–present

 After testing positive for COVID-19 in August 2020, Guerrero advised his fans to stay home and wear masks properly.
 He was able to recover within the same month.
 Along with the news of his recovery, he released a cover of Taking Back Sunday's "MakeDamnSure" with Tabuena and Paolo Owyong.

 In 2021, the band released its second studio album, Kapiling.

+In 2024, the band released its third studio album, afteryou.